Colombia travel blog by Mark Berman -

 night I went out to have a look around Mompos and take photos.

 Sights in Mompos

-like walking in a ghost town with its big long empty streets, especially in the heat of the day.
-I found Parque de la Libertad which has
+times was like walking in a ghost town with its big long empty streets, especially in the heat of the day.
+I found Parque de la Libertad which has a monument in

 The Main Event